ohyonghao/SuiDaoGai/README.md

 # SuiDaoGai

 This project is a wrapper for a VPN service called Speedify.
 They provide a Linux CLI upon request which is still in Beta.
 This takes the CLI and creates a Qt GUI wrapper around it.
+Running the wrapper it assumes that `speedify_cli` is in the path.
+It makes use of creating multiple processes of `speedify_cli` and monitors the JSON output.

 # Contributers

 David Post

+# Build Instructions
-# Getting the source
+## Getting the source

 You can grab the source from the GitHub repository: